-On September 9, 2009, we issued an aggregate of 8,816,521 shares of common stock and warrants to purchase an additional 8,375,694 shares of common stock in a private placement to the selling stockholders for an aggregate gross purchase price of approximately \$18.68 million.
+On September 9, 2009, we issued an aggregate of 8,816,521 shares of common stock and warrants to purchase an additional 8,375,694 shares of common stock in a private placement to the selling stockholders and other stockholders for an aggregate gross purchase price of approximately \$18.68 million and net proceeds (after offering expenses) of approximately \$17.3 million.
 The shares of common stock and warrants were sold as a unit for a price of \$2.12 per unit.
 The consolidated closing bid for our common stock as reported on the NASDAQ Global Market on September 4, 2009 was \$2.00.

-The warrants are exercisable at any time six months after the closing date through the fifth anniversary of the closing date.
+The warrants are exercisable at any time beginning six months after the closing date through the fifth anniversary of the closing date.
 The warrants have an exercise price of \$2.20 per share, reflecting a 10% premium over the consolidated closing bid price for the Company's common stock as reported on the NASDAQ Global Market on September 4, 2009.
-In accordance with the terms of the offering, the warrants will become exercisable for a period of 4.5 years beginning on March 8, 2010.
 The warrants contain certain limitations that prevent the holder of any warrants from acquiring shares upon exercise of a warrant that would result in the number of shares beneficially owned by it and its affiliates to exceed 19.99% of the total number of shares of our common stock then issued and outstanding (with a separate threshold of 9.99% of the total number of shares outstanding for any shareholder who has not exceeded that threshold as of the date of closing).
 The number of shares for which the warrants are exercisable and the associated exercise prices are subject to certain adjustments as set forth in the warrants.
 The holder has the right to net exercise any outstanding warrants for shares of our common stock.
-In addition, upon certain changes in control of the Company, the holder can elect to receive, subject to certain limitations and assumptions, cash equal to the Black-Scholes value of the outstanding warrants.
+Upon certain changes in control of the Company, to the extent the warrants are not assumed by the acquiring entity, the holder can elect to receive, subject to certain limitations and assumptions, a number of shares of the Company's common stock or, in certain circumstances, cash equal to the Black-Scholes value of the outstanding warrants.